timdouglas/sublime-less2css/README.md

 # sublime-less2css

-Sublime Text 2 Plugin to compile less files to css on save Requires lessc installed on PATH
+Sublime Text 2 Plugin to compile less files to css on save.
+Requires lessc installed on PATH

 # Features

  * Automatically compile less -> css on save when editing a .less file in sublime
  * Reports compilation errors